section-engineering-education/engineering-education/content/articles/machine-learning-image-classification-with-javascript-and-nyckel/index.md

 ### Introduction
 Artificial intelligence has become the future of technology and everyone is trying to apply it in all areas.
 Artificially intelligent applications are a huge contribution to AI technology with the likes of trading bots and others.
 Web developers too want to integrate these models into their applications.

-This article shows how you can implement Machine Learning models in a web application to classify images.
+This article shows how you can implement machine learning models in a web application to classify images.
 In this case, we will classify and identify the images of people that are wearing and those who are not wearing a mask.

 ### Table of Contents
 - [Introduction](#introduction)